SGX Rulebooks

 3. As set out under paragraph 20 of Appendix 7A, unusual trading activity in an issuer's securities, without it being apparent that publicly available information could account for the activity, may signify trading by persons who are acting on unannounced material information or on a rumour or report, whether true or false.

-Part III Role of Surveillance
+Part III Role of SGX RegCo

-Part IV Response on Receiving a Query on Unusual Trading Activity
+Part IV Reviewing of Unusual Trading Activity

-Part V: Keeping Track of Persons With Access to Material Information
+Part V Keeping Track of Persons with Access to Material Information

 14. Paragraph 13 of Appendix 7A explains that material information, which is otherwise required to be disclosed under Rule 703(1), may be temporarily withheld under Rule 703(3), provided that the strictest confidentiality is maintained.